 Attendance at not less than one refresher training session will be required every year by all staff with sales, finance, commercial, purchasing or senior management responsibilities, and by other employees considered by management to be at risk of exposure to bribery.
+All other employees should receive refresher training at least once every 5 years.
 Updates to the policy will be published on the Cohort plc intranet.

-The Company Bribery Officer is required to ensure that employees are aware of this policy and the Cohort Group's stance on bribery and corruption.
-The Company Bribery Officer must use appropriate means to remind employees regularly of their responsibilities in relation to these matters.
+The Company Anti-bribery Officer is required to ensure that employees are aware of this policy and the Cohort Group's stance on bribery and corruption.
+The Company Anti-bribery Officer must use appropriate means to remind employees regularly of their responsibilities in relation to these matters.